Painting outdoors is a community practice. See how one artist is encouraging plein air with “a self-contained painting station.”

 Each easel sported a short history of plein air painting and stated that the canvasses produced would become the property of the festival and would be used strictly for promotion of the Festival.
 We collected 53 canvasses.
 The artists ranged from young kids to professional painters.
 Many canvasses were started by one artist, left, and finished by another.

-Early this spring, I refurbished the 2017 easels and made 11 more.
-An artist at the festival last year suggested calling them a “BertonBox.”
+In 2018, I refurbished the 2017 easels and made 11 more.
+An artist at a festival one year suggested calling them a “BertonBox.”
 So I did.
 I no longer pound a pole into the ground.
 I’ve attached the easels to a car tire rim which supports the easel.
 The base is filled with soil and flowers to calm the sensibilities of some town folk.

-This year I’ve asked painters to put their name and address on the back of the canvas if they want to keep it.
-Once photographed and once the exhibition is over, I mail them back.
+I asked painters to put their name and address on the back of the canvas if they want to keep it.
+Once photographed and once the exhibition was over, I mailed them back.